aosabook/500lines/image-filters/image-filters.markdown

 </latex>

 ### File Chooser
-Processing handles most of this, we just need to call [`selectInput()`](http://www.processing.org/reference/selectInput_.html), and implement a callback (which must be public).
+Processing handles most of the file choosing process; we just need to call [`selectInput()`](http://www.processing.org/reference/selectInput_.html), and implement a callback (which must be public).

-To people familiar with Java this might seem odd, a listener or a lambda expression might make more sense.
-However as Processing was developed as a tool for artists, for the most part the necessity for these things has been abstracted away by the language to keep it unintimidating.
-This is a choice the designers made - to prioritize simplicity and being unintimidating over power and flexibility.
-If you use the stripped down Processing editor, rather than Processing as a library in Eclipse you don’t even need to define class names!
+To people familiar with Java this might seem odd; a listener or a lambda expression might make more sense.
+However as Processing was developed as a tool for artists, for the most part these things have been abstracted away by the language to keep it unintimidating.
+This is a choice the designers made: to prioritize simplicity and approachability over power and flexibility.
+If you use the stripped-down Processing editor, rather than Processing as a library in Eclipse, you don’t even need to define class names.

 Other language designers with different target audiences make different choices, as they should.
-For example if we consider Haskell, a purely functional language, that purity of functional language paradigms is prioritised over everything else.
-This makes it a better tool for mathematical problems than anything requiring IO.
+For example in Haskell, a purely functional language, purity of functional language paradigms is prioritised over everything else.
+This makes it a better tool for mathematical problems than for anything requiring IO.

 ```java
 // Called on key press.